-The expression "complexion" has been defined in the Oxford English Dictionary to mean:
+The expression "complexion" has been defined in the Oxford English Dictionary8 to mean:

-" ... the natural colour, texture of the skin, esp of the face."
+... the natural colour, texture of the skin, esp of the face."

-The expression "Character" has also been defined in the Oxford English Dictionary to mean:
+The expression "Character"9 has also been defined in the Oxford English Dictionary to mean:

-" ... the collective qualities or characteristics , esp. mental and moral that distinguish a person or thing."
+... the collective qualities or characteristics , esp. mental and moral that distinguish a person or thing."

-The meaning of these expressions should be interpreted in light of the decisions in Abdul Razak v.
-Karachi Building Control Authority and others.
-In that case a construction of a ground plus two storey structure for a house was converted into a ground plus two structure containing apartments and which declined by both this court and by the Honourable Supreme Court of Pakistan as incapable of being regularised.
-It would therefore seem that where approval is given of a structure, the authority that the SBCA has to regularise include the right to reguarlise a change the amount of storeys of the building as that would change the "complexion" of the i.e. the face of it and can also not change the "character" of the building i.e. they cannot convert the nature of the approval e.g. from a residential bungalow to Apartments or to shops or offices.
-In addition, and as held by the Honourable Supreme Court of Pakistan the construction raised could not prejudice the rights of third parties and which as identified therein would mean that it was incumbent on the SBCA while considering an application to regularise a construction to not mechanically look at the matter from a mathematical point of view to an extent of a percentage but rather to examine the regularisation application maintained by the owner of the construction and to see as to whether the regularisation would or would not:
+The meaning of these expressions must be interpreted in light of the decisions in Abdul Razak v.
+Karachi Building Control Authority and others.10 In that case against a permission for the construction of a ground plus two storey structure for a house the construction was converted into a ground plus two structure containing flats and which declined by both this Court and by the Honourable Supreme Court of Pakistan as incapable of being regularised.
+It would therefore seem that where approval is given of a structure, the authority that the SBCA has to regularise does not include the right to reguarlise a change in the amount of storeys of the building as that would change the "complexion" of the i.e. the face of it and also does not include a change in the "character" of the building i.e. they cannot convert the nature of the approval e.g. from a residential bungalow to apartments or to shops or offices.
+In addition, and as held by the Honourable Supreme Court of Pakistan11 the construction raised could not prejudice the rights of third parties and which as identified therein would mean that it was incumbent on the SBCA while considering an application to regularise a construction to not mechanically look at the matter from a mathematical point of view to an extent of a percentage in deviation but rather to examine the regularisation application maintained by the owner of the construction and to see as to whether the regularisation would or would not: